 While this white noise machine for dogs doesn’t claim to fix separation anxiety, it does seem to noticeably relax dogs.
 Many pet parents reported less barking, marking, or other destructive behaviors.

-Best for Travel: Rohm By Marpac Portable White Noise Sound Machine
+Best for Travel: Marpac Yogasleep Rohm Portable White Noise Machine for Travel

 Getting a good night of rest when you’re on the road can be tough to do.
 A white noise machine for travel, like the Rohm Portable White Noise Sound Machine can make it much easier to drift asleep and stay asleep in unfamiliar surroundings.